aws-samples/sagemaker-ssh-helper/FAQ.md

 In this case, `wrapper.get_instance_ids()` won't really work because you don't call `fit()` directly on the estimator and SSH Helper does not understand what training job you are trying to connect to.

-You should use extra lower-level APIs to fetch the training job name of your interest first, and then either use `SSMManager` (recommended) or `SSHLog` (slower) to fetch their instance ids from the code:
+You should use the SageMaker Python SDK API to fetch the training job name of your interest first, and then use `SSHEstimatorWrapper.attach()` method to create a wrapper for fetching instance ids:

 ```python
 import time